Bella Vista Motel Mosgiel

 One Bedroom Spa Bath Studio

 Our one bedroom studio's feature a Queen bed in the living room and two singles in a separate room.
 It includes a spa bath with shower, full cooking facilities in kitchen, equipped with a refrigerator, microwave, iron & ironing board and electric blankets.
 A roll-away bed can be made available for a fifth person.
-Free WiFi is included in your room rate.
+Free WiFi is included in your room rate and SKY TV

 - 37 m2